-Default configuration of the module is stored in module's flash memory.
-Changing default settings is possible by flashing a new firmware version on the unit (action is not open to customers).
-New firmware versions might be provided in the future after prior notice.
+Default configuration of the module is stored in module's GNSS chipset.
+As this is a ROMbased unit, changing default settings is not possible.
 All changes to settings made during runtime are volatile.

 While in full power mode, software commands described in this manual allow partial changing of this configuration.
 Power cycling the module, as well as performing a factory reset, causes the loss of these volatile changes and returning to the default settings as shown below.